shafayatsaad/mimamori/README.md

 ## 🎯 Overview

 **Mimamori** (meaning "watching over" in Japanese) was built to transform how chronic conditions and daily wellness are monitored.
-Developed using **AWS Bedrock** and **Kiro IDE**, the platform ensures that the 99.9% of time patients spend outside of clinics is no longer a data "black box."
+Developed using **Supabase** and **Google Gemini**, the platform ensures that the 99.9% of time patients spend outside of clinics is no longer a data "black box."

 ### Why Mimamori?

 - 🎙️ **Voice-First**: Log symptoms naturally without the friction of typing.
-- 🧠 **Medical Intelligence**: Extract clinical entities using Amazon Comprehend Medical.
+- 🧠 **Medical Intelligence**: Extract clinical entities using Google Gemini AI prompting.
-- 🔔 **Proactive Safety**: Receive smart alerts when health trends show signs of deterioration.
+- 🔔 **Proactive Safety**: Receive smart in-app notifications when health trends show signs of deterioration.
 - 👨‍👩‍👧 **Care Circle**: Seamlessly connect family, caregivers, and doctors on a single dashboard.

 ---